 Motorcycle accidents commonly result in bad injuries or fatalities.
 There is also a common presumption that the motorcyclist was intoxicated, reckless or both.

 If you are accused of operating a motorcycle while impaired by alcohol or drugs in connection with a serious accident, you may be charged with serious felony crimes.
-The law firm of Travis Noble, P.C., can aggressively challenge the prosecution’s evidence that you were drunk and that you were at fault for the crash.
+Travis Noble, P.C., can aggressively challenge the prosecution’s evidence that you were drunk and that you were at fault for the crash.
 We will do everything possible to avoid a conviction or mitigate the punishment.

 Missouri Motorcycle Accident Attorney: Proven DWI Defense

 If you crashed or laid your bike down and injured no one but yourself, you may still face charges of DWI or DUI.
 You may face much more serious charges — including felony offenses with mandatory prison time — if you are accused of intoxicated operation of a motorcycle resulting in the injury or death of: